physiozoo/physiozoo.github.io/_pages/home.md

   cta_url: "https://github.com/physiozoo/physiozoo/archive/master.zip"
   caption: ""

-excerpt: "Heart Rate Variability analysis of human and animal electrophysiological data"
+excerpt: "Heart Rate Variability analysis of Human and animal electrophysiological data"

 intro:
   - excerpt: 'PhysioZoo is a collaborative platform dedicated to the study of the heart rate variability (HRV) in mammals’ electrophysiological recordings.'